lpatrician/Ministry-Of-Truth/README.md

 # MOT Node #

 ## Background ##
+This houses the MOT pallet.
 For more background on the project, see `pallets/ministry-of-truth/README.md`

 ## Development ##
 To build the project, run: